Particular/docs.particular.net/platform/installer/index.md

 An installation or upgrade of a product will overwrite any existing MSI log for that product.

-MSI provide detailed error information via error codes.
+MSI installers provide detailed error information via error codes.
 [MSI error messages](https://msdn.microsoft.com/en-us/library/aa376931.aspx) can assist in fault finding installation issues.

 ### Click-Once